 In this course, you will:

-- Learn why dispatch priming happens and how to avoid it
+- Learn why dispatch priming happens and how to avoid negative outcomes

 - Examine real-world dispatch priming incidents